ec-jrc/lisflood-model/2_18_stdLISFLOOD_water-use/index.md

 A condition in which *WaterAbstractedFromChannels* is lower than *WaterToBeAbstractedChannels* means that the sum of the water abstractions from groundwater, non-convential sources, and surface water is lower than the total water abstraction demand.
 The amount of water which was requested but could not be supplied is the *WaterUseShortage* and it is quantified as follows:

-$$WaterUseShortage =  WaterToBeAbstractedChannels - WaterToBeAbstractedChannels$$
+$$WaterUseShortage =  WaterToBeAbstractedChannels - WaterAbstractedFromChannels$$

 In condition of water scarcity, water uses are satisfied according to the following order of importance: domestic, energetic, livestock, industry, and irrigation.
 The latter sentence implies that when $WaterUseShortage \gt 0$, LISFLOOD reduces the water volume delivered to the irrigated fields.
-Specifically, the amount *WaterUseShortage* is subtracted from the total amount of water required from surface water bodies by crops and paddy rice, meaning that the total amount of water effectively supplied to the irrigated fields is:
+Specifically, the amount *WaterUseShortage* is subtracted from the total amount of water required from surface channels by irrigated fields (excluding paddy rice irrigation), meaning that the total amount of water effectively supplied to the irrigated fields is:

-$$IrrigationWater = CropIrrigationAbstractionGW  + CropIrrigationAbstractionSurfaceWater + RiceIrrSurfWaterAbstr - WaterUseShortage$$
+$$IrrigationWater = CropIrrigationAbstractionGW  + CropIrrigationAbstractionSurfaceWater - WaterUseShortage$$

 The value *IrrigationWater* is then used to compute the water content of the superficial soil layer ($w_{1a}$) and the upper soil layer ($w_{1b}$).
 Specifically, the value *IrrigationWater* (after convertion in [mm]) is first added to the superficial soil layer, until the water content of this layer ($w_{1a}$) is equal to: